-We have three theatre suites fully equipped with state of the art equipment and patient monitoring facilities.
+We have six theatre suites fully equipped with state of the art equipment and patient monitoring facilities.
 We have state of the art arthroscopy equipment that allows us to look directly inside your pet’s joints and treat problems in a minimally invasive fashion which massively decreases recovery time.

 Find out more about Fitzpatrick Referrals arthroscopy facilties

 The wards are where the patients are given their own dedicated healing space during their stay, and we have a team of ward nurses and auxiliaries whose sole purpose is to ensure all aspects of inpatient care is met.